-- 1. Provide a description of the COM's delivery of its OPP and OMM curriculums curricula including instruction in OPP, including both observational and hands-on application of OMM.
-(Not to exceed 250 words-.) - 2.
-AProvide a curriculum map demonstrating how the where OPP and OMM content of these courses is are delivered must be made available during any site visit.
+- 1. Provide a description of the COM's delivery of its OPP and OMM curricula including instruction in OPP, including both observational and hands-on application of OMM.
+(Not to exceed 250 words.) - 2.
+Provide a curriculum map demonstrating where OPP and OMM content are delivered.